HelpGiveThanks/Drafts/Website/BugGenie&Vanilla-Redesign.md

 ```

-Delete this line of code in the file.
+Deleted this line of code in the file.
 This action gets rid of triangle to right of menu items with pulldowns:
 ```
 			<?php echo javascript_link_tag(image_tag('tabmenu_dropdown.png', array('class' => 'menu_dropdown'))); ?>
 ```